ublox-rs/ublox/examples/README.md

 [Data Distribution Service (DDS)](https://www.dds-foundation.org/) is a pub/sub communication middleware.
 The DDS example shows how to expose certain UBX messages, like the NAV-PVT message to other hosts on the same LAN network as the publishing node.

-To build the example with the default features (uBlox protocol 23) run
+To build the binaries for this example with the default features (uBlox protocol 23) run
 ```shell
 cargo build -p dds
 ```